jiahaoli0465/precision-agriculture-robot/sprayer/src/REPORT.md

 <img src="./images/relay.png" alt="relay" width: "400px">

 ### Soldering
 We also learned soldering in part of this modification.
-There are two different approaches we can take.

-1. Directely tap into the trigger portion of the sprayer and
+To control the sprayer with the relay, we need to intercept the power source of the sprayer.
+Since the sprayer is powered by serial connection batteries, we can just cut the wires and reconnect both ends to the relay COM and NO ports.
+When the relay is on, the connection will be established, completing the circuit loop and trigger the sprayer.

 <img src="./images/solder.png" alt="solder" width: "400px">

+More details on our code implementation in the faq section.
 [details](docs/faq/hardware/external_actuator_control.md)

 ## Water Spraying Mechanism Control: